thinkhuman/javascript-development/data-types.md

 # Data Types

-Data types are a way to classify data so a compiler or interpreter know how to efficiently store the data.
+Data types are a way to classify data so a compiler or interpreter know how to efficiently store the data and display desired results.

 JavaScript has six data types--five primitives, and the object data type: